ai-solution-eng/ai-solution-demos/blood-vessel-geometry-analysis-and-reconstruction/README.md

 1. Access to an HPE Private Cloud AI (PCAI) environment.
 2. An existing **PersistentVolumeClaim (PVC)** available in your target namespace (e.g., `kubeflow-shared-pvc`) for storing input and output data.
+3. Deploy Nvidia Vista-3D NIM model on MLIS.
+Please follow instruction on [how to deploy NIM to MLIS](./docs/deploy-NIM-to-MLIS.pdf) to complete this step.
 ## Codebase Structure
 The codebase contains the application code and Dockerfile used to containerize this application.
 The latest docker image is available at `fcaliva/vessel-analysis-app:0.0.10`.
 This codebase also contains the Helm chart to deploy this application in PCAI.